mileswhen/GNN_bandits/README.md

 # Graph Neural Network Bandits

 This repo contains experiments that attempt to reproduce and understand the results from [Graph Neural Network Bandits](https://arxiv.org/pdf/2207.06456.pdf).
+See the results [here](https://mileswhen.com/posts/gnn_bandits/).

 ## Repo structure